MicrosoftDocs/azure-aks-docs/articles/aks/certificate-rotation.md

     ```

 ### Disable kubelet serving certificate rotation
-Kubelet serving certificate rotation can be disabled by updating a nodepool with a node pool tag.
+Kubelet serving certificate rotation can be disabled by updating a node pool with a node pool tag.

 ## Next steps